Reds vs. White Sox Player Props Betting Odds

-Andrew Vaughn and Jonathan India are among the players with prop bets available when the Chicago White Sox and the Cincinnati Reds meet at Great American Ball Park on Friday (first pitch at 6:40 PM ET).
+Player prop betting options for Jonathan India, Andrew Vaughn and others are available in the Cincinnati Reds-Chicago White Sox matchup at Great American Ball Park on Saturday, starting at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!